Emmanuelle Guyon, the mirror of your emotions

 Sold

-Columbine, flowers language engraved ring in sterling silver and onyx
+Columbine, love from the language of flowers ring in silver and onyx

 Sold

-Catch my heart, promise ring set in silver, onyx and garnet
+Catch my heart, promise ring in sterling silver, onyx and garnet

 Personalized